gamecreature/sticky_params/README.md

 By default the prefix is "controller_action_"

-When retrieving a parameter from sticky_params it first tries to retrieve it from the normal params hash.
-When it's in the params hash, it stores the result in the sticky_params hash.
+When retrieving a parameter from sticky_params it first tries to retrieve it from the normal parameters.
+When it's found in the parameters, it stores the result in the sticky_params storage.
-If the parameter isn't in the normal params hash it does a lookup in the session hash.
+If the parameter isn't in the normal aparameters it does a lookup in the session hash.
 Pretty simple.

 ## Common Pattern

 A pattern I used often with sticky_params, is using a request parameter 'reset' .

 For example for a basic rest controller, I have an index action which shows all users.
 The list of users is sortable, searchable and paged.
 When selecting a user in this table